JappyPing/Deduplication_ErrorCorrection/README.md

-# How error correction affects PCR deduplication: a survey on UMI datasets of short reads
+# How error correction affects PCR deduplication: a survey based on UMI datasets of short reads

 This repository contains the scripts, the state-of-the-art methods and datasets (links) used to conduct the analysis for the study "How error correction affects PCR deduplication: a survey based on UMI datasets of short reads".